rhmircin/LimaEsLinda/README.md

 The Map Location for each place is set to a default value, so it will always point to the same place (will eventually add the exact locations).

-Any comments or suggestions are welcome!
+Any bugs, comments or suggestions are welcome!